Adam of Kilconquhar: Marriage and crusade

-Adam appears to have enjoyed the favour of the Scottish king Alexander III, and married Marjorie, daughter and heiress of Neil, Earl of Carrick.
+Adam appears to have enjoyed the favour of the Scottish king Alexander III, and married Marjorie, daughter and heiress of Niall, Earl of Carrick.
 He was able to use the title of earl in his wife's name, but it is unlikely that he had much role ruling the province, as Earl Neil had left the position of kindred chief (ceann cineil) to his nephew Lachlan.
 Their daughter Martha, step-daughter of Robert Bruce, was the mother of Thomas Randolph, Earl of Moray one of the Bruce's closest companions-in-arms.

 He died at Acre in 1271, while on crusade.
 According to material in the Chronicle of John of Fordun, he had been a participant in the Eighth Crusade.
 He had been one of a small Scottish contingent that attacked Tunis in 1270, where fellow-Scot and fellow-MacDuff David, Earl of Atholl died.
 Adam survived, and withdrew with the rest to winter in Sicily.
 The following spring the contingent joined with the army of Lord Edward and proceeded to Acre, where Adam was taken by disease.